waridh/waridh.github.io/docs/_notes/math_225/linear_alg_review.md

 - Since a basis in an $$\mathbb{R}^n$$ vector space will be able to represent any vector in that vector space through linear combination, it is necessary that there are n vectors in that basis set of vectors.
 - Linear transforms that are done on a basis will leave the resulting set also be a basis.

+### Finding the basis of a subspace

+- Subspaces are a little different as it may not be necessary to be able to represent every vector in $$\mathbb{R}^n$$.
+- To find a basis in a subspace, you just need to use the definition of the subspace to define an augmented matrix.
+Once this is done, just take the RREF and write all the solution in terms of the free variable.

 ## Eigenvalues and Eigenvectors